Dragon City: Gameplay

 Dragon City tasks players to raise their dragons and design a city full of dragons on floating islands.
 Gold produced by dragons can be used to buy and upgrade buildings and habitats.
 Farms can be used to grow food, which can be used to level up dragons, improving their strength depending on the dragon's rarity, and increase gold production.
-You can also breed two dragons that are at least Level 4 to produce a new and hybrid dragon.
+Two dragons that are at least Level 4 can also be bred together to produce a new hybrid dragon, with a chance of its species and elements changing.
 In addition to raising the dragons, players can use them to battle other players' dragons through League Battles.
-These battles can award you multiple important resources like Gems and Food which can make your progression in the game faster.
+These battles can award resources such as Gems and Food which can expedite the game's progression.

 Aside from raising dragons and taking them to battle, players can participate in limited-time events that allow them to obtain new and exclusive dragons.
-There is a multitude of events that have different requirements to get them.
+There is a multitude of events that have different requirements for their rewards.

 Once a player has reached Level 27, the Ancient World can be accessed, which is an area of the game where Gold can be exchanged for Crystals (ruby, sapphire, topaz, emerald, onyx, and diamond) which can be collected from mines that can be used to summon and evolve Ancient Dragons.
 The crafting station is used to craft better tiers of crystals using lower-tier crystals and platinum.
-Platinum is generated by the ancient dragons similar to how the regular dragons generate gold.
+Platinum is generated by the ancient dragons, similar to how the regular dragons generate gold.
+There are six unique habitats for the dragons summoned here, one for each Ancient Element and its three accompanying Ancient dragons, with each Ancient dragon also having the Ancient element and one regular element.
+The Ancient dragons cannot be used in combat or be brought outside of the Ancient World.

-In the game, there are up to 14 element types, and dragons come with up to 4 elements that they can learn moves from.
-The elements are Terra, Flame, Sea, Nature, Electric, Ice, Metal, Dark, Light, War, Pure, Legend, Primal, and Wind.
-As of the Ancient World Update, 6 additional elements have been added, which are: Beauty, Magic, Chaos, Happy, Dream, and Soul.
-As of the 10th Birthday Update, a new dragon element was added, which is Time.
+There are 22 total elements in the game; dragons can have up to 4 elements, which they can also learn moves from.
+The regular elements are Terra, Flame, Sea, Nature, Electric, Ice, Metal, Dark, Light, War, Pure, Legend, Primal, Wind, and Time.
+There are also seven elements relating to the Ancient World; the Ancient element itself, along with Beauty, Magic, Chaos, Happy, Dream, and Soul.

-Previously, there were 5 rarities of dragons, which are Common, Rare, Very Rare, Epic, and Legendary.
-On 15 April 2016, a new rarity of dragons was released.
-The new rarity was Heroic and was introduced alongside the first Heroic dragon, the High Fenrir Dragon.
+There are 7 rarities of dragons, which are Common, Rare, Very Rare, Epic, Legendary, Heroic, and Mythical.
+On 15 April 2016, the Heroic rarity was introduced alongside the first Heroic dragon, the High Fenrir Dragon.
+On February 28, 2024, the Mythical rarity was added to the game alongside the first new Mythical dragon, the Mythmarvelous Dragon.
+Several Legendary dragons had their rarity promoted to Mythical after the update.

 Release

-Dragon City was first released in Facebook in May 2012, with iOS and Android in 2013.
+Dragon City was released on Facebook in May 2012, and on iOS and Android in 2013.
 On February 26, 2019, the Microsoft Windows version of the game was released.
 On February 2, 2020, the Facebook version of the game was closed.